-- Appliances burning class D fuel have additional restrictions.
-Refer to BS 5410-1:2019. - Vertical structure in N. O and P includes tank or lift rooms, parapets, dormers, etc. 2. - 3.
-Terminating positions A to L are only permitted for appliances that have been approved for low level flue discharge when tested in accordance with BS EN 303-1, OFS A100 or OFS A101. - 4.
-Terminating positions should be at least 1.8 metres from an oil storage tank (Class 1) unless a wall with at least 30 minutes fire resistance and extending 300 mm higher and wider than the tank is provided between the tank and the terminating position.
-Where a flue is terminated less than 600 mm away from a projection above it and the projection consists of plastics or has a combustible or painted surface, then a heat shield of at least 5. - 750 mm wide should be fitted to protect these surfaces.
+- 2. 3. - Appliances burning class D fuel have additional restrictions.
+Refer to BS 5410-1:2019.
+Vertical structure in N, O and P includes tank or lift rooms, parapets, dormers, etc. Terminating positions A to L are only permitted for appliances that have been approved for low level flue discharge when tested in accordance with BS EN 303-1, OFS A100 or OFS A101.
+Terminating positions should be at least 1.8 metres from an oil storage tank (Class 1) unless a wall with at least 30 minutes fire resistance and extending 300 mm higher and wider than

+Where a flue is terminated less than 600 mm away from a projection above it and the projection consists of plastics or has a combustible or painted surface, then a heat shield of at least 750 mm wide should be fitted to protect these surfaces.
+5.

-If the lowest part of the terminal is less than 2 metres above the ground, balcony, flat roof or other place to which any person has access, the terminal should be protected by a guard. - Notwithstanding the dimensions given above, a terminal should not be sited closer than 300 mm to combustible material.
-In the case of a thatched roof, double this separation distance - should be provided.
+Notwithstanding the terminal is less than 2 metres above the ground, balcony, flat roof or other place to which any person has access, the terminal should be protected by a guard.
+Notwithstanding the dimensions given above, a terminal should not be sited closer than 300 mm to combustible material.
+In the case of a thatched roof, double this separation distance should be provided.
 It is also advisable to treat the thatch with a fire retardant material and close wire in the immediate vicinity of the flue.
+6. 7.

-A flue or chimney should not pass through the roof within the shaded area delineated by dimensions Q and R. - Where protection is provided for plastics components, such as guttering, this should be to the standard specified by the manufacturer of the plastics components.
-Terminals must not be sited under car ports. - Terminals at low levels (terminals under 2.1 metres) have more restrictive recommendations and should not be positioned near public footways, frequently used access routes, car parking spaces less than 2.5 metres from the terminal or patio's (hard surface area).
+A flue or chinney should not pass through the roof within the shaded area delineated by dimensions Q and R. Where protection is provided for plastics components, such as guttering, this should be to the standard specified by the manufacturer of the plastics components.
+Terminals at low levels (terminals under 2.1 metres) have more restrictive recommendations and should not be positioned near public footways, frequently used access routes, car parking spaces less than 2.5 metres from the terminal or patio's (hard surface area).